cidazc/CS-192/README.md

 # CS 192

 ## installation guide
 This installation only works for windows.
+The installers are found in the folder *installers or dependencies*

 ### install python
 run the installer